kkho/serverless-architecture-poc/README.md

  }
   ```

+Use Azure Service Bus Explorer and set property to the following if you need to send to specific subscribers:
+- Booking_Hotel
+- Booking_Flight
+- Booking_Combination

+Example of how the the message should be set up:

+For each message, the following should contain per subscriber:

+- Hotel

+- Flight

+- Combination

 ## Use case
 Showing a proof of concept for suggestions for booking flights and hotel.
 This will include Azure Functions and Durable Functions as a concept to fetch relevant data by getting a message from service
 bus and call different apis.